• Skip to primary navigation

 Banana Pudding - a great way to use up overripe bananas and a long time family favourite!
 Fab Food 4 All #banana #pudding #dessert #thrifty #foodwaste #frugal #vegetarian

-After the excesses of Christmas we all need to tighten our belts and save money where we can.
-Reducing our food waste is a good place to start.
-As a nation we all throw away far too much food as we just don’t get round to using it before it perishes.
+As a nation, we throw away far too much food as we don’t get around to using it before it perishes.

 Slice of Banana Pudding served in a bowl with ice cream

-If you’re anything like me, sometimes your fruit bowl just gets just a bit out of control and before you know it a whole hand of bananas has suddenly gone from ripe to overripe.
+If you’re anything like me, sometimes your fruit bowl gets a bit out of control and before you know it a whole hand of bananas has suddenly gone from ripe to overripe.

 Banana Pudding - a great way to use up overripe bananas and a long time family favourite!
 Fab Food 4 All #banana #pudding #dessert #thrifty #foodwaste #frugal #vegetarian